Microsoft/azure-docs.pl-pl/articles/active-directory/hybrid/reference-connect-adconnectivitytools.md

 ### <a name="description"></a>OPIS

-Uruchamia testy łączności sieci lokalnej.
+Uruchamia testy łączności z siecią lokalną.

 ### <a name="examples"></a>PRZYKŁADY